 33. June 8, 2000.
 Florida.
 Bennie Demps.
 Lethal Injection.
 It took execution technicians 33 minutes to find suitable veins for the execution.
 "They butchered me back there," said Demps in his final statement.
 "I was in a lot of pain.
 They cut me in the groin; they cut me in the leg.
 I was bleeding profusely.
 This is not an execution, it is murder."
 The executioners had no unusual problems finding one vein, but because Florida protocol requires a second alternate intravenous drip, they continued to work to insert another needle, finally abandoning the effort after their prolonged failures.

 34. December 7, 2000.
 Texas.
 Claude Jones.
 Lethal Injection.
 Jones was a former intravenous drug abuser.
 His execution was delayed 30 minutes while the execution team struggled to insert an IV into a vein.
 One member of the execution team commented, "They had to stick him about five times.
 They finally put it in his leg."
-Wrote Jim Willett, the warden of the Walls Unit and the man responsible for conducting the execution: "The medical team could not find a vein.
+Jim Willett, the warden of the Walls Unit and the man responsible for conducting the execution, wrote: "The medical team could not find a vein.
 Now I was really beginning to worry.
 If you can't stick a vein then a cut-down has to be performed.
 I have never seen one and would just as soon go through the rest of my career the same way.
 Just when I was really getting worried, one of the medical people hit a vein in the left leg.
 Inside calf to be exact.
 The executioner had warned me not to panic as it was going to take a while to get the fluids in the body of the inmate tonight because he was going to push the drugs through very slowly.
 Finally, the drug took effect and Jones took his last breath."

 35. June 28, 2000.
 Missouri.
 Bert Leroy Hunter.
 Lethal Injection.
 Hunter had an unusual reaction to the lethal drugs, repeatedly coughing and gasping for air before he lapsed into unconsciousness.
 An attorney who witnessed the execution reported that Hunter had "violent convulsions.
 His head and chest jerked rapidly upward as far as the gurney restraints would allow, and then he fell quickly down upon the gurney.
-His body convulsed back and forth like this repeatedly. ...
-He suffered a violent and agonizing death."
+His body convulsed back and forth like this repeatedly. … He suffered a violent and agonizing death."
+However, three reporters who witnessed the execution did not substantiate these observations, with two reporting that Hunter simply coughed several times and the third stating that he saw no violent reaction to the drugs.

 36. November 7, 2001.
 Georgia.
 Jose High.
 Lethal Injection.
 High was pronounced dead some one hour and nine minutes after the execution began.
 After attempting to find a useable vein for "15 to 20 minutes," the emergency medical technicians under contract to do the execution abandoned their efforts.
 Eventually, one needle was stuck in High's hand, and a physician was called in to insert a second needle between his shoulder and neck.

 37. May 2, 2006.
 Ohio.
 Joseph L. Clark.
 Lethal Injection.
-It took 22 minutes for the execution technicians found a vein suitable for insertion of the catheter.
+It took 22 minutes for the execution technicians to find a vein suitable for insertion of the catheter.
 But three or four minutes thereafter, as the vein collapsed and Clark’s arm began to swell, he raised his head off the gurney and said five times, “It don’t work.
 It don’t work.”
 The curtains surrounding the gurney were then closed while the technicians worked for 30 minutes to find another vein.
 Media witnesses later reported that they heard “moaning, crying out and guttural noises.”
 Finally, death was pronounced almost 90 minutes after the execution began.
 A spokeswoman for the Ohio Department of Corrections told reporters that the execution team included paramedics, but not a physician or a nurse.

 39. May 24, 2007.
 Ohio.
 Christopher Newton.
 Lethal Injection.
 According to the Associated Press, “prison medical staff” at the Southern Ohio Correctional Facility struggled to find veins on each of Newton’s arms during the execution.
 Newton, who weighted 265 pounds, was declared dead almost two hours after the execution process began.
 The execution “team” stuck Newton at least ten times with needles before getting the shunts in place were the needles are injected.